tytydraco/yessleep/out/Im_Marco_and_I_Signed_Up_for_Some_Strange_Experiments_Part_1.md

 “Marco!”
 He greeted me like an old family member, or maybe it was like a man trying to give me a false sense of security.
 I think it might have been both.

-I felt like the cold blast of winter wind was all too fitting for this man.
+The cold blast of winter wind was all too fitting for this man.
 The pale skin didn’t go well with the all black suit he was wearing.
 Neither did the heavy purple bags drooping beneath his eyes.
 Behind his spectacles was a piercing green stare.

 Stretched out toward me was a skinny hand, sprung like a trap.